 When to submit your BAS

-Other than these exceptions, most small businesses are required to report quarterly.
-The due date for lodgment and payment is displayed on the BAS form, with the quarterly deadlines as follows:
+Most small businesses are required to report and pay quarterly, with the deadlines as follows:

 - Q1 (July, August, September): 28 October.

 - Q3 (January, February, March): 28 April.

 The ATO says that if you lodge online, you may be eligible for an extra two weeks to lodge and pay your quarterly BAS (except for Q2 as it already includes a one month extension).

 You’re required to report your GST monthly if your business has an annual turnover exceeding $20 million, or if you’ve elected to do so.
 The deadline is usually the 21st day of the next month.